Independent walker

 Running the Overland Track

-If you plan to run the Overland Track during the season (1 October to 31 May inclusive) you will need to book online, in advance (including payment) at least 24 hours prior to your departure date.
-You will need to travel from north to south (Cradle Mountain to Lake St Clair), and have a current National Parks Pass.
+If you plan to run the Overland Track during the peak season (1 October to 31 May inclusive) you will need to book online, in advance (including payment) at least 24 hours prior to your departure date.
+You will need to travel from north to south (Cradle Mountain to Lake St Clair).

 Use of sections of the Overland Track